Here is an article published in the Sydney Morning Herald in December 2013

 “I talked to the leader,” says Henry.
 “He was courteous and charming until I asked him his reasons for hiding my sister, when he laughed in my face and replied that he had no idea of Rose’s whereabouts.”

 Henry would make a total of five trips to Australia over the next decade, often with Cathy.
 They contacted Matthew Klein, an ex-Twelve Tribes member, for help and worked with Melbourne cult buster Raphael Aron.
 “I travelled 100,000 kilometres and saw my sister once, for a total of 10 minutes,” Henry says.
 “It was in 2004 and Rose had finally agreed to meet me at Peppercorn Creek Farm”.

 “We are family … Rose’s sister and brother, Cathy and Henry Cruzado, in Sydney with cult buster Raphael Aron in 2002.

 Henry had brought a rolled poster of the Cruzado family tree since the 16th century, to show Rose that she already had a family.
 But Rose rebuffed him.
 “I was scared stiff of Henry, because the elders had been saying he was part of an anti-cult movement and that he’d kidnap me and the kids.”

-The minute Henry appeared, Abraham and his sisters were whisked away by an elder and hidden in the roof of the main building.
-“I was devastated,” Abraham later recalled, “because I knew I’d just missed the best and perhaps the last chance to escape.”
+The minute Henry appeared, David and his sisters were whisked away by an elder and hidden in the roof of the main building.
+“I was devastated,” David later recalled, “because I knew I’d just missed the best and perhaps the last chance to escape.”